What's Your Story? Here's Mine...

-Celiac disease is an invisible illness and unfortunately it has a major impact on our health and well-being.
-I was diagnosed with celiac disease in 2004 after having multiple tests and a scope.
-At first, I was devastated and in shock.
+Celiac disease is an invisible illness that unfortunately has a major impact on our health and well-being.
+When I was diagnosed after having multiple tests and a scope, I was devastated and in shock.
 I thought, "There has to be another way".
 It took months to adjust to what I could and could not have.
 But soon after, I began to put my baking skills to work and developed MinusG's surprisingly gluten-free flour blends.

 Understanding what's in the foods we eat is key to staying gluten-free.
 Here is a helpful step by step guide to reading gluten-free labels.
-Creating food I could finally enjoy was the proof I needed that eating gluten-free will no longer restrict my diet.
-I now enjoy a life without compromise, and I hope you will find the same.
+When I created gluten-free food I could finally enjoy, that was the moment I knew that eating gluten-free would no longer restrict my diet.
+I now enjoy a life without compromise, and my hope is to help you find the same.

 ~Katherine, the MinusG Baker